Des Corcoran: Politics

 Walsh was already 67 years old when he became premier, and the ALP rules applying at the time required him to retire from parliament at the next election.
 He was reluctant to do so, and made moves to have the rules modified to allow him to serve on.
 His party colleagues resisted this, and ultimately the ALP state council passed a congratulatory motion that included thanking him for "selflessly stepping down so that a new leader could establish himself before the next election".
 In the face of this, Walsh reluctantly resigned effective from 1 June 1967.
 Coinciding with Walsh's retirement, there was an ALP leadership ballot which included Corcoran, Dunstan, Gabe Bywaters and Cyril Hutchens.
 Walsh strongly supported Corcoran, perhaps partly because he wrongly believed that Dunstan had been involved in some way with the congratulatory motion that Cameron had moved to push Walsh out.
 In the first round Corcoran received ten votes and Dunstan nine from the caucus of twenty-five, but in the second round Dunstan was the clear winner with fourteen votes and a majority, with Corcoran receiving eleven votes.
+He did, however, become deputy leader.

 In Dunstan's 1967–1968 cabinet, Corcoran dropped the repatriation portfolio and took up immigration, retaining lands and irrigation.
 Walsh remained in cabinet – with the social welfare portfolio – until March 1968.
 On 26 March 1968, Corcoran became the first officially-appointed deputy premier – the position having been informal up to that point – and gained the tourism portfolio, which was combined with immigration.
 Corcoran was a loyal deputy, and the working relationship between the two was "smooth and cooperative", employing an internal consensus style within the party that had been carefully developed by Cameron and the Labor senator Jim Toohey since the late 1940s, and contrasted with the conflict-riven nature of the party in other states, largely due to the influence of the DLP.

 Labor lost government at the 2 March 1968 state election, mainly due to losing two marginal rural seats.
 Corcoran was nearly defeated in his own seat, winning by a single vote over his LCL rival Martin Cameron.
 Cameron disputed the result and a by-election was held on 22 June, with Corcoran receiving 52.5 per cent of the TPP.
 This left the ALP and LCL on nineteen seats each, so that the leader of the LCL, Steele Hall, had to rely on the independent Tom Stott, who was elected as Speaker and therefore had a casting vote.
 The Playmander had enabled the LCL to form a minority government despite only receiving 43 per cent of the state-wide votes.
-During the term in opposition, Corcoran was Dunstan's deputy, and the pair worked together well despite any rift that may have been caused by the struggle to succeed Walsh.
+During the term in opposition, Corcoran remained Dunstan's deputy and hence Deputy Leader of the Opposition, and the pair worked together well despite any rift that may have been caused by the struggle to succeed Walsh.